Pete-Scale/Template_Engine-Employee_Summary/README.md

     ```
     node app.js
     ```
-2. Answer the series of question prompts to create your team
+2. Answer the series of question prompts to create your team.

-3. When you are done adding team members choose the `No more employees` option
+3. When you are done adding team members choose the `No more employees` option.

-    * `team.html` will be created and sent to the `output` folder
+    * `team.html` will be created and sent to the `output` folder.

 <br>